IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

 | topicType       | Used by the publisher to specify if Subscription information for a specific Logistics Object or a data class should be in the response body. | <ul><li>LOGISTICS_OBJECT_TYPE</li><li>LOGISTICS_OBJECT_URI</li></ul> |
 | topic       | Used by the publisher to specify the data class or Logistics Object URI the Subscription information should be related to. topic MUST be a valid URI | <ul><li>https://onerecord.iata.org/ns/cargo/3.0.0#Piece</li><li>https://1r.example.com/logistics-objects/1a8ded38-1804-467c-a369-81a411416b7c</li></ul> |

-TODO: add Type for parameters, enum for topicType and topic is xsd:anyURI
-TODO: add error handling, if parameter is missing, or combination is not allowed, topic is not supported "Server does not support requested Logistics Object Type"
+==TODO: add Type for parameters, enum for topicType and topic is xsd:anyURI== ==TODO: add error handling, if parameter is missing, or combination is not allowed, topic is not supported "Server does not support requested Logistics Object Type"==

-### Response
+## Response

 The following HTTP status codes MUST be supported: